 - Below is a screenshot showing how the display of my Samsung Galaxy Watch 5 with the 340 (default), 300, and 240 display density.

-- In case you want to revert to the default display density on your Wear OS watch, execute the ADB command given below.
+- To revert to the default display density on your Wear OS watch, run the below command.

 wm density reset

 That’s all for now!
 I’ll keep updating this tutorial with new Wear OS ADB commands.
-Try them on your watch and let us know whether they worked for you or not.
-In case you need any help, just drop a comment below.
+Try them on your watch and let us know if they worked for you.
+In case you need any help, please drop a comment below.